1. About hydrocortisone buccal tablets

 They relieve the soreness of mouth ulcers and speed up healing.

-Hydrocortisone buccal tablets are available on prescription.
-You can also buy them from pharmacies.
+Hydrocortisone buccal tablets are usually prescribed by your doctor, or available from pharmacies.

 Hydrocortisone is a type of medicine known as a steroid (or corticosteroid).
 Corticosteroids are not the same as anabolic steroids.